 |

 EDGAR ROY ELLENDER SR. was born in Philadelphia on May 26, 1894 to Frank A. and Caroline "Carrie" Ellender.
 At the time of the 1900 Census the family resided at 1009 Carlton street in Philadelphia PA.
 Father Frank and son Frank H. Ellender are listed as "officers" on the census sheet for that year, and considering his father's later employment it is probable that they were policemen.
 Also at home were sisters Hettie, Sadie, and Carrie Ellender.
 Edgar was the youngest child then at home.
 The Ellenders were living in West Deptford NJ when the census was taken in 1910, at the home of Edgar's sister Sadie and her husband, Jesse Darlington.
 When the United States became involved in World War I he enlisted in the Navy, his service commencing on April 4, 1917.
 He left his wife Martha and daughters Martha and Dorothy when he answered his nation's call.
 A son, Edgar Jr., was born in December of 1917.
 Edgar Ellender Sr. was discharged from the United States Navy on March 11, 1919.
 His rank was Fireman First Class when he was discharged.
-He returned to Camden to his wife and child after his service was completed.
+He returned to his wife and child after his service was completed.
 When the census was taken in January of 1920, the Ellender family was renting a home at 531 Fulton Place.
 Only five doors away, at 541 Fulton Place, another Camden fire fighter, Robert M. Coffman, resided.
 531 Fulton Place would remain the family home through at least April of 1930.
 Another child, daughter Edith, had joined the family.
 Edgar Ellender Sr. was then working as an electrician for a trolley car line.
 Interestingly enough his father, Frank A. Ellender, was Marshall of Westville NJ at the time, despite being 69 years old at the time.
 Brother Frank H. Ellender and sister Hettie Ellender Rhoades also lived in Westville, young Frank then a guard at a United States Government building.
+Edgar Ellendaer was still living at 531 Fulton Place as late as 1931.
 Edgar Ellender was appointed to the Camden Fire Department on November 20, 1920.
 He reported for duty with Engine Company 2 on January 1, 1921.
 He remained with Engine Company 2 until April 4, 1940 when he was promoted to junior captain and assigned to Engine Company 6 at Front and Linden Streets.
-On February 25, 1943 he was to Captain.
-When the City Directory for 1947 was compiled Edgar Ellender and his wife were living at 2901 Royden Street in East Camden.
+On February 25, 1943 he was to promoted to Captain.
+The 1940 Camden City Directory shows Edgar Ellender and his family living at 157 North 32nd Street in East Camden.
+By the time the 1943 edition was compiled Edgar Ellender and his wife were living at 2901 Royden Street, where they remained until his retirement in 1958.
 On January 1, 1950 Edgar R. Ellender was promoted to Acting Battalion Chief.
 He served as the relief chief for the 1st and 3rd Fire Districts until May 19, 1950 when his promotion was made permanent.
 Chief Ellender he was was posted to the 2nd Fire District on June 1, 1950.
 He served in this capacity until his retirement on June 1, 1958, the Battalion Chief title having been changed to District Chief in 1951.
 When Chief Ellender retired he was replaced as District Chief by Edward V. Michalak, who in turn was elevated to Chief of Department in 1965.
 Edgar Roy Ellender Sr. passed away on November 29, 1967.
 He was buried on December 4, 1967 at Beverly National Cemetery in Beverly NJ next to his wife Martha, who had died in November of 1956. |

 |